Part C: Formalities

 The following is an example of an unacceptable ‘transformable design’ and relates to an attempt to register the ‘travel bag-into-hand towel’ product referred to at paragraph 11.28 above.
 Although the design is shown in alternative positions, the applicant has submitted the numerous images as one single representation rather than as separate representations:

-It should be noted that, following the IPO’s introduction of an electronic system for filing and processing Registered Designs, the new digital application form permits the uploading of up to seven separate representations for each individual application.
+It should be noted that, following the IPO’s introduction of an electronic system for filing and processing Registered Designs, the new digital application form permits the uploading of up to twelve separate representations for each individual application.
 However each representation must itself contain only one single image, thereby ensuring that the applicant, the Registrar and third parties can identify the design and the protection conferred with relative ease.

 An ‘exploded view’ consists of a representation showing a product with its parts disassembled, and is normally submitted in order to better illustrate how multiple parts fit together in order to form a single article.
 As is the case with ‘magnified’ views (see paragraphs 11.26 to 11.27 above), exploded views must always be accompanied by a representation showing the assembled product.
 The following example shows an acceptable ‘assembled’ view of a rollerball deodorant alongside a separate representation of an exploded view of that product.
 This view shows the constituent parts of the deodorant packaging being the lid, the roller ball, the cup that holds the roller ball and the container for the deodorant itself: